CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 - is primarily designed for single user usage

 Note, the term "Conda environment" relates to two somewhat separate concepts.
-It can refer either or both of
+It can refer to either or both of

 1. one of the user's conda software install root directories, and
 2. the user's shell environment that has been modified with `conda activate ...` command.

 ## When to use Conda and what kind of software you should install with it?